update May 2013; dimensions

 The Original Upgrade Speaker

 The PRII was offered with an Electro-Voice speaker as a factory-fitted option, called model 12F.
+(The same Fender part number speaker was used as the EV upgrade in the London Reverb, which is rated at 100W, so I assume that's the rating for the speaker!).
 I don't know how much more it cost or weighed.
 I was pleased to hear from Greg in Texas.
 He bought his PRII, with the EV option, new in 1982.
 He had the chance temporarily to change his speaker for the Pyle or Eminence, and reports that the EV is much, much louder.
 The thought scares me because I think the PRII is plenty loud with the stock speaker.
 The EV looks like this;

 to Bob Herrmann)